TorchQuant/ShadowPM3.5/README.md

 ## Importing The Dataset

 The project reads and processes two datasets: one with a 12-month lag and another with a 0-month lag.
-These datasets contain historical stock data used for training and testing the predictive model.
+These datasets contain stock data used for training and testing the predictive model.

 ## Training and the Model and Predicting Returns